-If gabapentin and antacids containing aluminium and magnesium are taken at the same time, absorption of gabapentin from the stomach may be reduced.
-It is therefore recommended that Gabapentin Glenmark is taken at the earliest two hours after taking an antacid.
+If Gabapentin and antacids containing aluminium and magnesium are taken at the same time, absorption of Gabapentin from the stomach may be reduced.
+It is therefore recommended that Gabapentin Glenmark Capsules are taken at the earliest two hours after taking an antacid.

-Gabapentin Glenmark:
+Gabapentin: